NeighborTechs

 Outdated Router Firmware

 Log into your router's admin panel and check for firmware updates.
-Manufacturers regularly release patches that fix connectivity bugs.
+Manufacturers regularly release patches that fix connectivity bugs, improve performance, and address security vulnerabilities.
+Most people never update their router firmware, which means they're running software that may be years out of date.

 Your ISP May Be the Problem